Text from The Saint Andrew Daily Missal,

 Pope Sixtus V, who was also Superior of The Franciscan Convent of Sant'Angelo dei Lombardi, accelerated this growth.
 The Monastery reached its peak between the 17th- and 18th-Centuries.

-In 1807, the King of Naples, Joseph Bonaparte, ordered the Abbey closed.
-Saint William's body was moved to Montevergine and the furnishings of the Abbey were looted.
+body was moved to Montevergine and the furnishings of the Abbey were looted.

 The Abbey remained abandoned until 1973, when a Monk of Montevergine, Lucio M. De Marino, obtained permission to relocate to Goleto, re-occuping the Abbey and beginning its restoration.